TheSOV/TwilioVoiceBot/README.md

 # TwilioVoiceBot

 ## Project Overview
 A voice-based AI bot using Twilio for communication, with a Vue.js frontend and Python backend.
+Based on https://www.twilio.com/en-us/blog/outbound-calls-python-openai-realtime-api-voice

 ## Project Structure